AleksandarDzudzevic/Project_Unit_3/README.md

  3. Application will have a feature to add an article and safely store it.
  4. Option to add a picture inside of the article, allowing full expirience of digital newspapers.
  5. Option to view past articles containing the author, title, date, picture and its content.
- 6. Option to choose the edition of newspapers the user wants to view, with articles sorted by the date published.
+ 6. Option to delete articles created by the user logged in.

 ### Design statement